History Of Mashing Grains Into Fermentable Wort

 Step 2 : The Gristing Process Explained

-The next step is cracking or crushing the grain so that all the starch are exposed and can be dissolved in the mash when cooking begins in the mashing stage.
+The first step is cracking or crushing the grain so that all the starch chains are exposed and can be dissolved in the mash when cooking begins in the mashing stage.
 How fine you want to grind your grain will depend on whether you intend to lauter (filter) your wort before you ferment or if you want to ferment on-grain.
 Lautering requires a relatively coarse grind, to avoid an overly compact grainbed that won’t let the wort and sparge (rinse) water pass through.
 If you want to lauter your wort, then you should grind your grain so that there are still recognizable particles, about the size of birdshot, while leaving the hulls mostly intact.
 You can also use a roller mill to achieve the same effect of crushing the grain while leaving the hulls intact.
 These hulls are important for keeping the grainbed permeable.

 If you intend to ferment with the grain still in the mash, however, then you’ll want a finer grind, finer than you can probably get by using a roller mill.
 A finer grind will allow you to recover more sugar from your grain and will presumably allow more of the grain flavors to seep out into the wort.